nhinguyennn/dijkstras-algorithm/README.md

 # dijkstras-algorithm
 Python program that uses Dijkstra's Algorithm on a sample graph, covering four cases/conditions.
 There are no other contributors nor current maintaining of the program.
-Instructions and sample graph are below:
+Instructions and sample graph are below.
+A sample code to test the program is attached.

 Also note that you need to cover at least the following 4 cases (sample example: slide 17)
 - Node(C) with Weight:2 is added to the 'Visited' {'A', 'B', 'C'}